mattermost/mattermost-developer-documentation/site/content/integrate/apps/quick-start-js/_index.md

 ![image](submit.png)

-You can also use the `/helloworld send` command by e.g. typing `/helloworld send --message Hi!`
+You can also use the `/helloworld send` command by typing `/helloworld send --message Hi!`.
+This posts the message to the Mattermost channel that you're currently in.

 ![image](command.png)